e0m00p2/majara/content/Updated Journals/[WA] People/Calliope Moonfall.md

 ---

 # Article
-Bard Lord Calliope Moonfall has made quite a name for himself in the bustling city of [[Updated Journals/[WA] Uncategorized Articles/New Graffoc|New Graffoc]].
+Bard Lord Calliope Moonfall has made quite a name for himself in the bustling city of [[New Graffoc|New Graffoc]].
 He is a prominent figure among the city's residents and is revered for his talent as an entertainer.
 As the leader of the [[Endless Symphony]] guild, Calliope has brought a new level of excellence to the art of music in the city.
 His concerts are attended by thousands and his soulful voice has the power to captivate audiences and bring them to their feet.

 Despite his success, Calliope remains humble and dedicated to his craft.
 He spends countless hours rehearsing and perfecting his performances, always striving to create new and exciting experiences for his fans.
 He has a deep love for adventure and is always seeking new challenges and opportunities to grow as an artist.
 This sense of wanderlust has only added to his popularity and made him even more endearing to the people of [[New Graffoc]].